 - Buy a laptop cooling mat or pad.

-- If your laptop is a bit old, try avoid running several programs at once.
-Gaming is discouraged as well.
+- If your laptop is quite old, avoid running several programs at once.
+Using it for gaming is not recommended either.

 Issue 3: Toshiba Laptop Slow On Startup

-Symptoms: your laptop takes much longer to fully start up to desktop screen.
-Even worse, it freezes up on startup and you have to force restart.
+Symptoms: your laptop takes much longer to fully start up or launch to the first screen.
+Even worse, it freezes on startup and you have to give it a hard reboot.